Mark Reid, Marriage & Family Therapist

 There are three mistakes people make that prevents an apology from happening:

 2. You didn't mean to hurt your partner.
 It is rare that we intentionally cause pain to our partner.
-So if you only apologize when we hurt them intentionally, you won't be apologizing much.
+So if you only apologize when you hurt them intentionally, you won't be apologizing much.
 It's as if you are saying, "I didn't mean to hurt you so you shouldn't feel hurt."

 Your cue to apologize, or repair, is whether your partner has been hurt by something you did or said.
 Saying you are sorry is uncomfortable.
 It is hard to admit shortcomings and acknowledge mistakes.
 But when you hurt your partner, taking responsibility is the key to restoring trust in the relationship.